walles/nodecode/README.md

 - Add an example material to this README
 - Don't name the exported editor "Node_Code_Hello_World.py", but rather something based on the material name
+- Try removing all materials and exporting
+- Try removing all objects and importing
 - Publish Python type stubs to PyPI
 - Publish the add-on to Blender Extensions
 - Decorate some random tutorial(s) with Node Code